GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/2_SPAdes.md

 - ```/usr/local/spades/bin/spades.py``` is the spades module
 - ```--pe1-1 [file]``` is the file with forward (left) reads for paired-end library number.
 In our workshop we use ```B4546_1s.fastq```
 - ```--pe1-2 [file]``` is the file with reverse (right) reads for paired-end library number.
 In our workshop we use ```B4546_2s.fastq```
 - ```--careful``` is a flag for illumina reads that minimizes number of mismatches and short indels in the final contigs.
-Also runs MismatchCorrector – a post processing tool, which uses BWA tool (comes with SPAdes).
+Also runs MismatchCorrector – a post processing tool, which uses BWA (Burrows-Wheeler Aligner) tool (comes with SPAdes).
 This option is recommended only for assembly of small genomes
 - ```-o [output_directory]``` is the output directory.
 We named it "spades"

+### Let's imput our script into the terminal
 ```
 /usr/local/spades/bin/spades.py --pe1-1 B4546_1s.fastq --pe1-2 B4546_2s.fastq --careful -o spades
 ```